 Intel's processors utilize an SMBus thermal sensor to read back the voltage/current characteristics of a substrate PNP transistor.
-Since these characteristics are a function of temperature, in principle one can use these parameters to calculate silicon temperature values.
-For older silicon process technologies (i.e., Intel® CoreTM2 Duo mobile processors on 65nm process), it is possible to simplify the voltage/current and temperature relationships by treating the substrate transistor as though it were a simple diffusion diode.
+Since these characteristics are a function of temperature, these parameters can be used to calculate silicon temperature values.
+For older silicon process technologies, it is possible to simplify the voltage/current and temperature relationships by treating the substrate transistor as though it were a simple diffusion diode.
 In this case, the assumption is that the beta of the transistor does not impact the calculated temperature values.
 The resultant "diode" model essentially predicts a quasi linear relationship between the base/emitter voltage differential of the PNP transistor and the applied temperature (one of the proportionality constants in this relationship is processor specific, and is known as the diode ideality factor).
 Realization of this relationship is accomplished with the SMBus thermal sensor that is connected to the transistor.

-The quad-core processor, however, is built on Intel's advanced 45-nm processor technology.
-Due to this new highly advanced processor technology, it is no longer possible to model the substrate transistor as a simple diode.
-To accurately calculate silicon temperature one must use a full bi-polar junction transistor-type model.
+The processor, however, is built on Intel's advanced 45-nm processor technology.
+Due to this new processor technology, it is no longer possible to model the substrate transistor as a simple diode.
+To accurately calculate silicon temperature use a full bipolar junction transistor-type model.
 In this model, the voltage/current and temperature characteristics include an additional process dependant parameter which is known as the transistor "beta".
-System designers should be aware that the current thermal sensors on Santa Rosa platforms may not be configured to account for "beta" and should work with their SMB thermal sensor vendors to ensure they have a part capable of reading the thermal diode in BJT model.
+System designers should be aware that the current thermal sensors may not be configured to account for "beta" and should work with their SMB thermal sensor vendors to ensure they have a part capable of reading the thermal diode in BJT model.

-Offset between the thermal diode-based temperature reading and the Intel Thermal Monitor reading may be characterized using the Intel Thermal Monitor's automatic mode activation of the thermal control circuit.
-This temperature offset must be taken into account when using the processor thermal diode to implement power management events.
+Offset between the thermal diode-based temperature reading and the Intel Thermal Monitor reading may be characterized using the Intel Thermal Monitor's Automatic mode activation of the thermal control circuit.
+This temperature offset must be considered when using the processor thermal diode to implement power management events.
 This offset is different than the diode Toffset value programmed into the processor Model-Specific Register (MSR).

-Table 17 to Table 18 provide the diode interface and transistor model specifications.
+Table 14 and Table 15 provide the diode interface and transistor model specifications.

-Table 17.
+Table 14.
 Thermal Diode Interface

-Signal Name Pin/Ball Number Signal Description THERMDA THERMDA A24 Thermal diode a THERMDC B25 Thermal diode cathode THERMDA_2 T2 Thermal diode anode of the second die THERMDC_2 V3 Thermal diode cathode Thermal diode cathode of the second die
+Signal Name Pin/Ball Number Signal Description

+THERMDA A24 Thermal diode anode

+THERMDC A25 Thermal diode cathode

-Table 18.
+Table 15.
 Thermal Diode Parameters Using Transistor Model

 Symbol Parameter Min Тур Max Unit Notes

-I FW Forward Bias Current 5 200 μΑ 1
+I FW Forward Bias Current 5 200 μА 1

-IE Emitter Current 5 200 μА 1
+IE Emitter Current 5 200 μΑ 1

 n Q Transistor Ideality 0.997 1.001 1.008 2, 3, 4

 Beta 0.1 0.4 0.5 2, 3

 R T Series Resistance 3.0 4.5 7.0 Ω 2

 - 1. Intel does not support or recommend operation of the thermal diode under reverse bias. - 2.
-Characterized across a temperature range of 50-100°C. - 3.
+Characterized across a temperature range of 50-105°C. - 3.
 Not 100% tested.
 Specified by design characterization. - 4.
 The ideality factor, nQ, represents the deviation from ideal transistor model behavior as exemplified by the equation for the collector current:

-$$I{C} = I{S} (e^{qV}BE^{n}Q^{kT} - 1)$$
+$$I_C = I_S (e^{qV}BE^{/n}Q^{kT} - 1)$$